 Do the Dunes

-Along Indiana Dunes National Lakeshore, it's impossible to visit the same ground twice.
+Along Indiana Dunes National Park, it's impossible to visit the same ground twice.
 That's because these Lake Michigan dunes just east of Chicago are living.
 They creep along with each shifting wind, sometimes revealing a tree graveyard buried long ago.
 If you're feeling ambitious, try The 3 Dune Challenge-1.5 miles and 552 feet of climb near Chesterton, Indiana.
 For a less vertical feat, walk the series of beaches.
 Combined with Indiana Dunes State Park, they cover nearly 25 miles. nps.gov.indu, in.gov/dnr

 Indiana Dunes.
 Photo: Kevin J. Miyazaki/Redux